 Shared care means that the same doctor who has cared for you during your pregnancy can continue to care for you and your baby in the weeks and months after birth.
 Shared care doctors are also trained to deal with other relevant issues such as monitoring your mental health during the pregnancy and in the postnatal period, and the provision of contraception.

-If you are interested in shared care, please be aware that not all Turn The Corner’s doctors offer it.
-Presently, those that offer shared care are;
+If you are interested in shared care, please be aware that not all doctors working at Turn The Corner offer it.
+Presently, those that offer shared care are Dr Bridie, Dr. Ella, Dr Kinga, Dr Kirstin, Dr Michelle, Dr Nick, and Dr Tamsin.

-Please visit our Appointments page to book a time to discuss shared care with one of the best doctors of Northcote.
+Please visit our Appointments page to book a time to discuss shared care with one of the best doctors of Brunswick and Northcote.